jenperson/tt-tutorial/operations/dispatch_overhead.md

 ## Number of Kernel Groups

 A **kernel group** is a set of cores that receive the same kernel binaries.
-This concept is crucial for efficient dispatch and minimizing NoC (Network-on-Chip) bandwidth usage.
+Understanding this concept is crucial for efficient dispatch and minimizing NoC (Network-on-Chip) bandwidth usage.

 ### What Defines a Kernel Group?
 - Kernels that share identical binaries (e.g., Data Movement 0, Data Movement 1, Compute) can be dispatched together as a single kernel group.
-- However, any variation in compile-time arguments or defines produces separate binaries, even if sourced from the same codebase — thus creating multiple kernel groups.
+- However, any variation across cores in compile-time arguments or defines produces separate binaries, even if sourced from the same codebase — thus creating multiple kernel groups.

 ### Dispatch Implications

 - The Dispatcher loops through each kernel group, sending the corresponding binary via multicast.
-- More kernel groups = more dispatch work and higher NoC bandwidth usage.
+- More kernel groups = more dispatch mcasts resulting higher NoC bandwidth usage.
-- Binary sizes can reach up to 8 KB, and large binary copies cannot be overlapped with prior kernel execution.
+- Larger kernel binaries and more kernel groups increase dispatch time potentially preventing overlap with prior kernel execution

 ### Optimization Advice

 If you're using compile-time arguments to tune behavior, consider this tradeoff:
-- **Pros:** May improve performance for a specific use case.
+- **Pros:** May improve kernel execution time.
-- **Cons:** Increases the number of kernel groups, dispatch time, and NoC traffic.
+- **Cons:** If the compile time arguments vary across cores, it will increase the number of kernel groups and therefore increases dispatch time and NoC traffic.

 If the same effect can be achieved with runtime arguments, you’ll reduce kernel group proliferation and improve dispatch performance.